 The Postmark web app is full of great information about the emails you send and process.
 You can view emails sent, processed, bounced and even filter by tag and by date range.
 We also have weekly digests, showing combined statistics for each week per server.
 But what if you wanted to get these statistics into your own application?
 We’ve already made some huge leaps in our API when we launched endpoints for Messages, Servers and Sender Signatures.

-Today, after a lot of work by Milan and the rest of the team, we’re launching the Statistics API.
+Today, after a lot of work by Milan and the rest of the team, we’re launching the Stats API.
 This new endpoint will allow you to build statistics information directly into your own applications.
 Let’s cover some of the awesome things you can do with it.

 What kind of stats can you get? #